She Used to Be Mine: Context within the musical

 This number takes place in Act 2 of the musical Waitress, when Jenna, the protagonist, is reflecting on her life.
 Jenna thinks about the kind of person she once was and how her life has disappointed her.
 Bareilles explained the story behind this song during a Reddit AMA: "I wrote it for the scene in the movie where the lead character, Jenna, feels like she's lost all hope of saving herself from her terrible situation, and she's reflecting on who she thought she would have become.

 Expansion beyond Broadway

-Bareilles in an interview with the New York Times said that, “the range of who this song speaks to is much broader than I could have anticipated ...The chasm between who we are, and who we thought we would be, is always something we’re negotiating ...
-In the life of ‘Waitress,’ people make an assumption that it’s a very feminine show, and it is, and I love that.
-But these themes go so far beyond gender.”
-Jesse Green, the co-chief theater critic for The New York Times, reflects that the emotional content has a classic arc from sadness and self-criticism to acceptance and triumph.
+Bareilles, in an interview with The New York Times, said that "the range of who this song speaks to is much broader than I could have anticipated ...The chasm between who we are, and who we thought we would be, is always something we’re negotiating ...
+In the life of 'Waitress', people make an assumption that it's a very feminine show, and it is, and I love that.
+But these themes go so far beyond gender."
+Jesse Green, the co-chief theater critic for the Times, reflects that "the emotional content has a classic arc from sadness and self-criticism to acceptance and triumph."